-application for which REEs are used but not the only one.
-Catalysts, batteries, glasses and some metallurgi- extensive REE deposits.
-In fact, geological analyses cal processes also use large quantities of REEs.
-Each have shown that Europe has a wide range of primary application tends to demand one or more specific REE, REE resources in Scandinavia and Greenland, which because although REEs are chemically similar, their could easily meet domestic REE demands1.
+Nd-Fe-B permanent magnets are the largest single application for which REEs are used but not the only one.
+Catalysts, batteries, glasses and some metallurgical processes also use large quantities of REEs.
+Each have shown that Europe has a wide range of primary application tends to demand one or more specific REE, REE resources in Scandinavia and Greenland, which because although REEs are chemically similar, their could easily meet domestic REE demands.
 There are, other properties - magnetic, optical, electronic - often of course, barriers, apart from economic ones: environlimit a specific application to a choice of just one or two mental impacts and local protests, in some cases radioof these elements.
 In some instances, there is the possibility to replace the REE of the REE-containing component with a non-REE alternative, but in many cases there is no realistic option.
 Let us look at Nd-Fe-B permanent magnets.
-The basic composition involves about pany Lynas to process REE concentrates from Mount 30 wt% neodymium, which can be substituted, if necessary, by praseodymium (both of which are light REEs).
+The basic composition involves about 30 wt% neodymium, which can be substituted, if necessary, by praseodymium (both of which are light REEs).